Insteon Binding

 Insufficient access to the lock directory will result in openHAB failing to access the device, even if the device itself is writable.

-Device types are defined in the file device_types.xml, which is inside the Insteon bundle and thus not visible to the user.
+Device types are defined in the file legacy-device-types.xml, which is inside the Insteon bundle and thus not visible to the user.
 You can however load your own device_types.xml by referencing it in the network config parameters:

-Where the my_own_devices.xml file defines a new device like this:
+Where the my-own-devices.xml file defines a new device like this:

 <xml>